 After initial review, the Engineer will perform any testing necessary to verify the design.
-This may include a 3 cubic vard test batch at the producing plant.
+This may include a 3-cubic yard test batch at the producing plant.
+Do not make changes to the Approved Concrete Mix Design without the Engineer's approval.
+Limited adjustments may be made to admixture dosages and aggregate proportions in accordance with subsection 401.3i. and subsection 403.4e.
+These adjustments must be recorded and submitted to the Engineer.

 Mix designs will remain approved when verification testing for strength and permeability conducted within the last 12 months indicate continued compliance with the specifications and percentages of constituents including aggregate and cementitious materials and product, type and supplier of admixtures remain the same.
 Test results on the same mix from other sources are acceptable.
-Provide ASTM C 1567 results on an annual basis if the mix includes supplemental cementitious materials (SCM).